-- Achieve the lowest level of carbon emissions and water consumption which is practicable and viable; (Local Plan Part 1 policy CP11 expects Code for Sustainable Homes Level 4 and BREEAM 'Outstanding' where practicable and viable); - 2.
+- 1. Achieve the lowest level of carbon emissions and water consumption which is practicable and viable; (Local Plan Part 1 policy CP11 expects the equivalent of Code for Sustainable Homes Level 4 and BREEAM 'Outstanding' where practicable and viable); - 2.
 Be designed to maximise energy efficiency; - 3.
 Provide permeable layouts, with high quality footpaths and cycle routes where feasible; - 4.
 Help improve biodiversity; and - 5.
 Use sustainable drainage.